xavierlacot/joli.js/README.markdown

       }
     });

-If your application uses a lot of models, I advice to bond all of these in a `models` variable, which will contain every models:
+If your application uses a lot of models, I advice to bind all of these in a `models` variable, which will contain every models:

     var models = (function() {
       m.human = new joli.model({